 I’ve been getting a lot of emails recently asking how we homeschool our dyslexic kids in 7th grade.
-I think that the concern lies in that we know our kids are getting older and that more and more is going to be required of them academically in the coming years.
+I think that the concern lies in that we know our middle school aged kids are getting older and that more and more is going to be required of them academically in the coming years.
 If our kids are struggling to learn because of dyslexia, this time can be worrying.

 The middle school years are transitional in many ways.
 There are significant physical and emotional changes that are taking place during these years that were part of the reason that middle schools were started in the first place.
 Middle school students from 6th through 8th grade don’t quite have an elementary school mindset and are not quite ready for high school.

 Middle school is a time to help our kids understand their growing minds and bodies and also to begin to prepare our kids for higher level learning that will be required of them as high school students.
 This understanding has been helpful for me as I plan for how to homeschool my dyslexic middle schoolers.

 In the younger years, we focus a lot on experiential, hands-on learning.
 We learn history by reading good literature.
 We learn science by planting a garden, studying nature, raising animals, and doing simple experiments.
 We learn to organize our thoughts for writing by practicing writing’s precursor, narration.

 Homeschooling middle school is a time of transition to a future of more independent learning.
 Since I am homeschooling with the end in mind, I am looking in the middle school years to what skills my kids will need as they enter in to their high school years.

 Remediation for the Dyslexic Middle School Child

 We’ve talked about remediation – building (or repairing) a strong foundation in reading, writing, spelling and math.
 This can be done at home but can also involve intense, systematic instruction or tutoring from a qualified dyslexia tutor in areas of academic weakness.